Skip to content

 self.lang = lang

-if self._parts is None:
+if parts is None:

 for i, form in enumerate(tokenize_name(self.form)):